 It is not necessary to have studied Politics, Economics or Philosophy at A-level to be successful in PPE.
 Somerville welcomes applications with any combination of A-level subjects, whether Arts, Science or a mixture of the two.

-Teaching in Economics will be led by our full-time Tutor Dr Francesca Arduini, an applied microeconomist with a policy-oriented research agenda.
+Teaching in Economics will be led by our Economics Fellow, Dr Francesca Arduini, an applied microeconomist with a policy-oriented research agenda.
 A former Oxford PPEist herself, Arduini joined Somerville after having been a Stipendiary Lecturer at Jesus College, and has several years of experience teaching Oxford undergraduate and postgraduate courses, including microeconomics, maths for economists, and game theory.
 Her research interest lies in understanding the behaviour of individuals, households and firms to the end of informing evidence-based decision-making by institutions including governments, courts and employers.
 Much of her work is motivated by the goal of uncovering and narrowing inequalities, especially gender inequalities.

 Undergraduates reading economics attend weekly tutorials or classes.
 The majority of Economics undergraduates read PPE, the joint Honours degree which combines philosophy and politics with economics.
-The course allows for considerable specialisation, with up to six out of eight Finals papers in economics.
-A smaller number of economics undergraduates read for Modern History and Economics in which up to five of the eight Finals papers may be in economics.
+The course allows for considerable specialisation, with up to five out of eight Finals papers in economics.
+A smaller number of economics undergraduates read for Modern History and Economics in which up to six of the eight Finals papers may be in economics.

 The College does not, at present, admit undergraduates reading for the Economics & Management degree or Engineering, Economics and Management degree.